mharnold/spiderosm/README.txt

 By default all output/intermediary files are written as geojson only.
 If postgis is enabled output will also be output to postgis ('berkeley' database.)
 If spatialite is enabled (and postgis isn't) an sqlite database file will be output too.
-(See the CONFIG section below for how-to enable postgis and spatialite)
+(See the CONFIG section above for how-to enable postgis and spatialite)

 This takes about 15 minutes to run on my machine, plus a few minutes to